 Is it illegal to have insurance from another state?

-No, it is not illegal for an out of state driver to have only out of state car insurance coverage on a vehicle that he or she is operating in Michigan so long as he or she is not in Michigan more than 30 days total (not consecutively) during the course of a calendar year.
+No, it is not illegal for a non-resident driver to have only out of state car insurance coverage on a vehicle that he or she is operating in Michigan so long as he or she is not in Michigan more than 30 days total (not consecutively) during the course of a calendar year.

 However, if the vehicle is driven in Michigan for more than 30 days, then it will be illegal for the out of state driver to not obtain a separate Michigan No-Fault auto insurance policy for the vehicle.

-If the out of state driver continued with their out of state car insurance coverage and failed to obtain No-Fault insurance, this would result in the out of state driver being treated as an “uninsured” driver and, thus, subject to Michigan’s very drastic and severe sanctions for driving without auto insurance, including:
+If the non-resident driver continued with their out of state car insurance coverage and failed to obtain a No-Fault policy, this would result in the non-resident driver being treated as an “uninsured” driver and, thus, subject to Michigan’s very drastic and severe sanctions for driving uninsured, including:

 - Up to a year in jail, plus fines between $200 and $500.